ROvACC/docs/training/DELIVERY.md

 VFR traffic pattern is the flight that is performed around a runway, being the simplest training for new pilots, but also a maintenance exercise for old pilots, consisting of a "rectangle" around the runway, through which the pilot practices take-off, 4 90 degree turns on the same side and a landing.

-For this type of flight, ATC DEL is obliged to transmit to the pilot the runway from which he will take off and execute the traffic pattern, the direction he will turn (left or right), the altitude to climb to, as well as a squawk code.
+For this type of flight, ATC DEL is responsible to transmit to the pilot the runway from which he will take off and execute the traffic pattern, the direction they will turn (left or right), the altitude to climb to, as well as a squawk code.

 #### 2. Cross country flight